W21C 's Research Response to COVID-19

 Researchers at the University of Calgary, in collaboration with City of Calgary staff are looking to understand when, where, and why people wear masks during the COVID-19 pandemic within the City of Calgary.
 We are currently recruiting participants to take part in interviews (about 30 minutes) and/or an online questionnaire (about 20 minutes).

-If interested in participating, please click here.
+If interested in participating or learning more about this project, please click here.

 The Impact of COVID-19 on Family Caregivers for Persons Living with Dementia